giladghgh/Zipfs-Law/README.md

-# Zipfs-Law
+# A non-technical introduction and showcase of the linguistic manifestations of Zipf's law.
-A non-technical introduction and showcase of the linguistic manifestations of Zipf's law.
+The workbook is designed as a self-contained narrative, so without further ado...